howtographql/howtographql/content/frontend/react-urql/4-routing.md

 videoAuthor: ""
 ---

-In this section, you'll learn how to use [react-router 5](https://github.com/ReactTraining/react-router) with urql to add some navigation to your app!
+In this section, you'll learn how to use [react-router](https://github.com/ReactTraining/react-router) with urql to add some navigation to your app!

 ### Install dependencies